-Every year around this time spring cleans happen.
+Every year around this time we start thinking about giving our home, our office and our life a spring clean.
 Applying some professional wardrobe de-cluttering theory and asking whether or not the jacket had an outing in the past 12 months, we ruthlessly bin the old and re-organise the new.
 It’s a positive experience similar to the feeling of packing light for a holiday or moving into a new house or office – although some secret hoarding issues may be unearthed.

 So we organise our physical space but what about the brands we manage.
 Day-to-day workload means we have a long urgent to-do list but an even longer must-get-to-it-one-day list.
 Likewise, clients have a similar list.
 When was the last time you as a client looked at everything (I mean everything) your organisation created in the last year and ruthlessly item by item asked some tough questions?